IGITUGraz/SimRecorder/README.rst

     recorder.get('a')
     # You can also re-intialize recorder with the same parameters in other scripts and access the keys

+You can also close the recorder after writing, and open it later for reading.

 Remember to close the recorder after all reading/writing is done.
 This flushes data and closes the connection (where applicable)